A quiz allows you to ask a variety of questions to which participants answer and their selections are deemed correct or incorrect.

-You can also choose to assign a language pack, if you’d like.
-To add this after selecting a style, click Design Quiz and then Edit Language.
+In the Language section, you can choose to assign a language pack.
 This changes any of the default button and quiz text to any text in any language you like.
 If you’ve already created a language pack for your quiz, you would select it from the dropdown list.

 Sharing your quiz

-Crowdsignal offers many ways to share your quiz on the Collect Responses page.
+Crowdsignal offers many ways to share your quiz on the Sharing page.
 You can:

 - copy a direct link to share with others;

 - “like” it and post a link to it on Facebook;

 - post a link to it on Twitter;

 - embed it into a QR code and get a .png of the image to place in printed material;

 - use a pop-up to encourage participants to complete it;

 - download our free iOS app and sync it to gather quiz completions in the field via your iPad; and/or